 Existing research on employment-related mobility is limited and fragmented, but shows that it is likely affecting key domains of Canadian life.
 These domains include: labour recruitment, training requirements, absenteeism, turn-over, productivity and occupational health; infrastructure needs (e.g. housing, health, transportation); the effectiveness of policy and planning at municipal, provincial and federal levels; work-life balance, spousal and parent-child relations and community engagement; and regional economic and community development.

-The On the Move Partnership will produce the first comprehensive study of the spectrum of employment-related mobility in Canada from extended daily travel to long distance travel and related absence from home.
-Using the Canadian census, we will explore how this spectrum has changed since 1981.
-We will also examine the policies that both drive employment-related mobility and influence its effects on employers, workers and their families and home and host communities.
-We will interview employers (large and small-scale), human resource managers, unions, local governments, employees and their households, and home and host communities (rural and urban) in multiple sectors and 7 Canadian provinces.
-We will also look at how changes in mobility patterns relate to larger-scale changes in the nature of work, competitiveness and prosperity.Top ^
+The On the Move Partnership is conducting the first comprehensive study of the spectrum of employment-related mobility in Canada from extended daily travel to long distance travel and related absence from home.
+Using the Canadian census, we are exploring how this spectrum has changed since 1981.
+We are also examining the policies that both drive employment-related mobility and influence its effects on employers, workers and their families and home and host communities.
+We are interviewing and conducting surveys with employers (large and small-scale), human resource managers, unions, local governments, employees and their households, and home and host communities (rural and urban) in multiple sectors and 7 Canadian provinces.
+We are also looking at how changes in mobility patterns relate to larger-scale changes in the nature of work, competitiveness and prosperity.Top ^